SinkSAM-Net: Knowledge-Driven Self-Supervised Sinkhole Segmentation Using Topographic Priors and Segment Anything Model: Related Work

-Sinkhole segmentation was applied with CNN using RGB images\cite{YAVARIABDI2023966}.
-In contrast with the topographic computations described in the previous section, which are physically-based, CNN-based segmentation, as a deep learning method, relies on training data quality and model generalization to similar tasks.
-Soil sinkhole segmentation is challenging compared with that of karst sinkholes, due to their amorphous shapes and the presence of objects in natural scenes that can be mistaken for sinkholes, such as shadows, vegetation, and other dark pixels \cite{PPR:PPR660154}.
-Consequently, studies have reported only moderate accuracy for sinkhole detection, with Intersection over Union (IoU) values—as indicator of how well the model distinguishes objects from background—ranging 20-60\%, when evaluated on unseen areas, even for large sinkholes. \cite{rafique2022automatic, Mihevc_Mihevc_2021}.
+Various encoder-decoder deep learning networks have been applied to sinkhole segmentation.
+Input data included RGB images, DEMs and their derivatives, or combinations of the two sources \citep{alrabayah2024deep}.
+The U-Net architecture, in particular, allows for effective multiscale feature capture.
+For example, the implementation of a classic U-Net architecture has resulted in an IoU of 0.4538 and a Precision of 0.6629 for karst sinkhole segmentation using LiDAR DEM and aerial imagery with a spatial resolution of 1.5 m, across a large dataset of 2,177 sinkholes \citep{rafique2022automatic}.
+It was also found that elevation gradient images, as inputs, outperformed RGB imagery, as the latter provided weak cues for segmenting sinkholes.

-Most sinkhole segmentation studies have focused on model's architecture and input data used during training and testing.
-Input data included RGB images, DEMs and their derivatives, or combinations of the two sources \cite{10411919}.
-For example, the implementation of a simple U-Net architecture has resulted in an IoU of 45.38\% and Precision of 66.29\% for karst sinkholes segmentation using LiDAR DEM and aerial imagery, with spatial resolution of 1.5 m \cite{rafique2022automatic}.
-It was also found that elevation gradient images as inputs, outperformed RGB imagery, because the latter provided weak cues for segmenting sinkholes.
-When applied to salt-induced, well-defined sinkholes, in drylands, an improved multi-class UNet using RGB-only aerial data proved promising, achieving IoU score of 97.08\% (Drone) and F1 score of 91.23\% (Satellite) \cite{alrabayah2024deep}.
-However, for small soil sinkholes in semiarid regions, the Attention U-Net applied to RGB data, and elevation and its derivatives (e.g., hillshade, slope), from photogrammetric DEM, achieved optimal scores, with a relatively low IoU of 35.27\% and a Precision of 53.98\% \cite{PPR:PPR660154}.
+When applied to salt-induced, well-defined sinkholes in drylands, an improved multi-class U-Net using RGB-only UAV imagery performed promisingly, achieving a F1 score of 0.9123 \citep{alrabayah2024deep}.
+However, for small soil sinkholes in semiarid regions, automatic segmentation of sinkholes from UAV LiDAR data achieved relatively low scores, with an IoU of 0.662 \citep{jiang2024detection}.